 1. How Lenders View Self-Employed Income

 Lenders generally prefer stability and consistency in income, which can make it harder for self-employed individuals with fluctuating earnings.
-If you’re an influencer whose revenue depends on brand deals or a content creator earning through Patreon or OnlyFans, your monthly income may vary significantly.
+If you’re an influencer whose revenue depends on brand deals or a content creator earning through Patreon or similar platforms, your monthly income may vary significantly.
 This inconsistency often causes lenders to view self-employed applicants as higher risk.

 However, this doesn’t mean you won’t qualify for a home loan—it just means you need to be strategic about how you present your financial situation.